-The 3 page written reflection will be assessed using the DEAL Reflection Model (Ash & Clayton 2009).
+Written Reflection: Students will submit a two page written reflection.
 In this reflection students should articulate the connection between course content, reflect on their personal growth, and demonstrate an understanding of community needs and how to address them.

-The multimedia presentation (poster, video or presentation) will capture the students’ learning goals, course concept connections, methods, reflection, community need, and impact.
+The multimedia presentation (poster, video or presentation): This presentation will capture the students’ learning goals, course concept connections, methods, reflection, community need, and impact.
 A rubric will be used to evaluate whether the presentation meets the exhibition standards.
 During the poster session the student will represent their work to their peers, professors, and community partners.

 Awarding of the Digital Badge